Rediscovering and Conserving Our Archaeological Heritage

 What is it about?

-Work will involve surveying woodland and open landscape areas, using Lidar, aerial photographs and historic maps and aerial images to identify potential new sites and update existing heritage records.
-A particular research emphasis will relate to sites of industrial heritage and the condition of churchyards and burial grounds, along with the monuments and tombstones within them.
+Work involves surveying woodland and open landscape areas, using Lidar, aerial photographs and historic maps and aerial images to identify potential new sites and update existing heritage records.
+A particular research emphasis relates to sites of industrial heritage and the condition of churchyards and burial grounds, along with the monuments and tombstones within them.

-- 2,401 hectares of woodland has been surveyed resulting in the discovery of Bronze Age Barrows, WWII sites, charcoal pits and saw pits, Medieval boundary banks and landscaped grounds (bee gardens, ornamental avenues)
+- A total of 5,447 hectares of woodland has been surveyed resulting in the discovery of Bronze Age Barrows, WWII sites, charcoal pits and saw pits, Medieval boundary banks and landscaped grounds (bee gardens, ornamental avenues)

 - A small scale community archaeological excavation took place at Buckland Rings near Lymington

-- Geophysical survey of Buckland rings in partnership with Bournemouth University
+- A geophysical survey of Buckland rings took place in partnership with Bournemouth University

 - An archaeological excavation was held during 2016 at Buckler’s Hard in Beaulieu to attempt to locate several buildings recorded on old estate maps and to provide a training platform for local volunteers